Los Angeles Metro bus fleet

-The Los Angeles County Metropolitan Transportation Authority (also known as "Metro", "MTA", or "LACMTA") operates a vast fleet of buses for its Metro Bus and Metro Busway services.
+Los Angeles Metro, operates a vast fleet of buses for its Metro Bus and Metro Busway services.
 As of September 2019, Metro has the third largest bus fleet in North America with 2,320 buses.

 Overview

 Metro and its predecessor agencies (LAMTA, 1951–64; RTD, 1964–93) have ordered buses from many manufacturers, including GM, Flxible, Grumman, AM General, Transportation Manufacturing Corporation (TMC), Neoplan USA, New Flyer Industries, ElDorado National, Orion Bus Industries, Thomas Built Buses, Blue Bird Corporation, and North American Bus Industries (NABI).

 Emissions reduction

 Metro has purchased buses using alternative fuels to diesel, generally consuming compressed natural gas (CNG), since the mid-1990s.
 The CNG fleet reduces emissions of particulates by 90%, carbon monoxide by 80%, and greenhouse gases by 20%.
 Alternative fuel buses have logged more than 450000000 mi of operation since 1993, an industry record.

 In 2015, a battery electric BYD K11M demonstrator was used on the G Line.
 Metro has committed to move the entire fleet to zero emissions by 2030, ahead of the California Air Resources Board's Innovative Clean Transit requirement for California transit operators to transition by 2040.
+Since then, the deadline has been pushed back to 2032.
+Metro board members subsequently rejected a move to delay fleet electrification until 2035.
 As a first step, the G (formerly Orange) Line will move to full zero-emissions operation by 2020, followed by the J (formerly Silver) Line as soon as possible after that.
 The G/Orange Line transitioned to all-electric operation by October 2021, using a fleet of 40 New Flyer Xcelsior XE60 Charge NG buses.
 Each bus has a range of approximately 150 mi, and rapid overhead charging stations were installed at the North Hollywood, Canoga, and Chatsworth stations.

+As of the end of June 2024, due to heat stress and reliability issues with on route charging equipment, Metro has begun using 40 ft CNG powered buses to supplement the G Line's dedicated battery-electric fleet.
+This undoes the G Line's electrification achievement, a long-standing Metro-touted victory in its troubled history of attempting to electrify its bus fleet.
+The de-electrification of the G Line is despite the board's recent direction to devise a new plan for electrification as soon as possible.
+Though many of Metro's previous failures have been attributed to its dealings with BYD, the problematic charging equipment on the G Line is manufactured by Siemens, and the buses on the G Line are manufactured by New Flyer.